Description

 Ganoderma curtisii is a wood-decaying polypore whose distribution is primarily in the Southeastern United States.

-This polypore bears a marked resemblance to G. lucidum and generally has a stipe, sometimes lacking the characteristic red to purple varnished appearance that G. lucidum possesses.
+This polypore bears a marked resemblance to G. lucidum and generally has a stipe, sometimes lacking the characteristic red to purple varnishes appearance that G. lucidum possesses.
 The flesh is spongy in pore tissue and firm in the stipe.
 The pores bruise brown when damaged.

 Ganoderma curtisii’s habitat of choice is decaying stumps and roots of hardwoods, which aligns perfectly with that of G. sessile.